-In June 2019, the Company received a positive resolution issued from the Capital City Tax Tribunal, which is binding and final, affirmed Red Hill's outstanding VAT credit of 1.169 billion MNT resulted from past mining equipment purchases.
-The VAT credit can be used to offset taxes and royalty payments; or be refunded in cash by Mongolia's Ministry of Finance within 12 to 24 months processing time.
-Due to the risk associated with the VAT credit, the Company has provided a full valuation provision against the balance.
+In June 2019, the Company received a positive resolution issued from the City tax tribunal regarding the Company's VAT dispute with the Mongolia tax office.
+The resolution, which is binding and final, affirmed Red Hill's outstanding VAT credit of 1.169 billion MNT resulted from past mining equipment purchases.

+The VAT credit can be used to offset Red Hill's taxes and royalty payments; or be refunded in cash by Mongolia's Ministry of Finance within 12 to 24 months processing time.
+Due to the credit risk associated with the VAT credit, the Company has provided a full valuation provision against the balance.